The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 The Language Decision

 The obvious implementation path is wrong.
+One could:

 - Write the optimizer in Python